Joseph Locke

-Joseph Locke FRSA (9 August 1805 – 18 September 1860) was a notable English civil engineer of the nineteenth century, particularly associated with railway projects.
+Joseph Locke FRSA (9 August 1805 – 18 September 1860) was an English civil engineer of the nineteenth century, particularly associated with railway projects.
 Locke ranked alongside Robert Stephenson and Isambard Kingdom Brunel as one of the major pioneers of railway development.

 Early life and career

 Locke was born in Attercliffe, Sheffield in Yorkshire, moving to nearby Barnsley when he was five.
 By the age of 17, Joseph had already served an apprenticeship under William Stobart at Pelaw, on the south bank of the Tyne, and under his own father, William.
 He was an experienced mining engineer, able to survey, sink shafts, to construct railways, tunnels and stationary engines.
 Joseph's father had been a manager at Wallbottle colliery on Tyneside when George Stephenson was a fireman there.
 In 1823, when Joseph was 17, Stephenson was involved with planning the Stockton and Darlington Railway.
 He and his son Robert Stephenson visited William Locke and his son at Barnsley and it was arranged that Joseph would go to work for the Stephensons.
 The Stephensons established a locomotive works near Forth Street, Newcastle upon Tyne, to manufacture locomotives for the new railway.
 Joseph Locke, despite his youth, soon established a position of authority.
 He and Robert Stephenson became close friends, but their friendship was interrupted, in 1824, by Robert leaving to work in Colombia for three years.